Food sensitivities, intolerances and allergies: identifying triggers and healing your gut

 Food allergy, intolerance and sensitivity testing Melbourne

-At Melbourne Functional Medicine, our specialist food intolerance practitioners use state of the art pathology labs, for the highest quality testing.
+At Melbourne Functional Medicine, our practitioners use state-of-the-art pathology labs, for the highest quality testing.
 Food sensitivity testing may include:

 • Precision Point P88 Dietary Antigen Test – a comprehensive food test for IgG, and IgE reactions